 Lee Smales is an associate professor with the Discipline of Accounting & Finance at University of Western Australia (UWA).
 Prior to joining UWA Lee was at Curtin Graduate School of Business, Curtin University School of Economics & Finance, and University of New South Wales where he also completed his PhD.

 Prior to embarking on his academic career, Lee spent 8 years working for a major U.S. investment bank trading foreign-exchange and interest rate derivatives.
 Lee’s research interests are closely aligned with this prior career and focus on financial markets, and in particular the market response to news-events and the impact of prevailing sentiment and microstructure on this reaction.

-Lee has published in leading journals including the Journal of Banking & Finance, Journal of Financial Research, Pacific-Basin Finance Journal, Accounting & Finance, The International Review of Finance, Applied Economics, The Economic Record, and the Journal of International Financial Markets, Institutions and Money.
+Lee has published in leading journals including the Journal of Banking & Finance, Journal of Financial Research, Journal of Empirical Finance, Pacific-Basin Finance Journal, Accounting & Finance, International Review of Finance, Applied Economics, The Economic Record, and the Journal of International Financial Markets, Institutions and Money.

 Lee has won awards for research (CBS New Researcher of the Year, 2013) and teaching (CBS New Teacher of the Year, 2014) and is also a CFA Charterholder.